 Companies are beginning to buy their own media arms, like Semrush acquiring Backlinko (a content website) and HubSpot purchasing The Hustle, a newsletter.

-As media pitches increase and journalist responses decrease, it’s increasingly becoming common for companies to invest in creating, developing, or buying their own media divisions to control their message consistently.
+As media pitches increase and journalist responses decrease, it’s increasingly becoming common for companies to invest in creating, developing, or buying their own media divisions to control their message consistently and by ensuring ADA Compliance in their websites to maximize their brand reach.

 That’s it for the latest PR statistics and PR industry trends.